microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

   password: "<user-input>"
 ```

-The value of these keys you can find in the connection string of your cosmosdb instance.
-For example:
+You can find the values for these keys in your CosmosDB instance's connection string:
 ![img](./media/conn_str_sample.png)

 - endpoint: behind of the `host=` (e.g. `c-db-ozguler.XXXXX.postgres.cosmos.azure.com`).